thirdweb-example/nft-gated-website/README.md

 npx thirdweb create --authentication-restricted-content
 ```

+- Create an [Edition Drop](https://thirdweb.com/contracts/new/pre-built/drop/edition-drop) contract using the dashboard.
+- Replace instances of our contract address (`0x1fCbA150F05Bbe1C9D21d3ab08E35D682a4c41bF`) with the address of the contract you created in [index.js](/pages/index.js) and [the API route](/pages/api/get-restricted-content.js).

 ## How It Works

 This template uses our [authentication SDK](https://portal.thirdweb.com/building-web3-apps/authenticating-users) to serve restricted content
-to users who have permission on the server side.
+to users who own at least one NFT from the collection.

 ### Sign In